Amiramor95/accendoTest_BE/README.md

     ```bash
     The 'UploadEntireOrgChart' API is to fulfill the first API requirement and 'UpdateOrAddInOrgChart' is to fulfill the second.
     ```

+## Step by step to Test API

+1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the collections tab**

+2. **Select the desired API you want to test**

+3. **Once the tab is open, You need to specify the details in the body data**

+4. **Use the form-data by check the check box**

+5. **The key-value should be 'file'**

+6. **Select File in the dropdown list next to a key name, then select the file you want to send**

 ## API Test Expectation